Shriram0463/WS_JWT_Expiry/Readme.md

 # JWT WebSocket Communication

-This project demonstrates secure WebSocket communication between a Spring Boot backend and a FastAPI server using JWT (JSON Web Tokens) for authentication and message passing.
+This project demonstrates secure WebSocket communication between a Spring Boot backend and a FastAPI server using JWT (JSON Web Tokens) for authentication, message passing, and token expiration handling.

 ## Overview